BBN-Q/QuantumTomography.jl/README.md

 # QuantumTomography.jl

-This is a package that provides basic routines to perform tomography of finite dimensional systems.
+This is a package that provides basic routines to perform quantum tomography of finite dimensional systems.

-The tomography technique used relies on the assumption that the ensemble of observations is large enough so that the estimated means have a Gaussian distribution (to good approximation).
-This assumption is not essential, but it is convenient for the use of [Convex.jl](https://github.com/JuliaOpt/Convex.jl) as a solver.

-Given the estimated means and variances of the observations, tomography proceeds by finding the state, process, or measurements that minimizes the chi-squared statistic under the constraints for "physicality" of those objects.
+Given the estimated means and variances of the observations, tomography proceeds by finding the state, process, or measurements that optimize some figure of merit -- either the likelihood or the χ² statistic -- often with the additional constraint the reconstruction be physical (e.g., correspond to a valid quantum mechanical object).

 Namely, states are constrained to be given by positive semidefinite matrices with unit trace, processes are constrained to be given by the Choi matrix of a completely positive, trace perserving map, and measurements are constrained to be given by POVM elements.

 ## API

+Each different tomography method is associated with a type.
+Objects of this type must be instantiated before reconstruction can be performed with a call to `fit()`.
+These objects are also needed to make predictions about tomography experiments with `predict()`.
+Currently available tomography methods are

++ `FreeLSStateTomo`: Unconstrained least-squares state tomography.

-+ `state_tomo_lsq()`: state tomography without constrait to physical states
++ `LSStateTomo`: Least-squares state tomography constrained to yield physical states.

-+ `state_tomo_ml()`: state tomography constrainted to physical states (positive and unit trace)
++ `MLStateTomo`: Maximum-likelihood state tomography (including hedged maximum-likelihood).

-+ `proc_tomo_lsq()`: process tomography with constraint to physical processes

-+ `proc_tomo_ml()` :

-+ `meas_tomo_lsq()`:

-+ `meas_tomo_ml()`:

-+ `nearestu()` : computes the closest CP unitary to a given CP map according to the metric discussed in by Daniel Oi in [Phys.
-Rev. Lett.
-91, 067902 (2003)](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.91.067902)

 ## Examples